fatalaijon/ske-restaurant/Singleton.md

 ## Singleton for RestaurantManager

-**Singleton** is a design pattern that lets you ensure an application only has **one** instance of a particular class.
-This is used in places where there should only be one object and the object is accessible by whatever objects need it.
+**Singleton** is a design pattern that lets you ensure that an application only has **one** instance of a class.
+This is used in places where there should only be one object and the object is accessible by any objects need it.

-Examples: a singleton Bank in a banking app, a singleton Store (that records sales) in a retail app.
+Examples: a Singleton Bank in a banking app, a Singleton database connection for connecting to a database.

 ### How to write a Singleton